oatybiscuit/Node-RED-HA-Octopus-Agile-JSONata/README.md

 ### Flow parameters

 Where possible flow parameters are exposed in easy to change settings, in the Change node just before the appropriate JSONata code.
 The 15 best sample size, and the 10 binary sensor sub-sample size can both be easily changed.

+The context store read and writes are all performed in Change nodes.
+This facilitates more easily selecting a different store to 'default' if you have multiple context stores.

 ## Display